dqian3/autobahn-artifact/README.md

 > We note that blip durations are slightly noisy, as 1) latency points are recorded as 1 second averages, and 2) blips may be slightly longer than the specified `asynchrony_duration` depending on the size of the timeout parameter, and the timing of a view change.
 For instance, when simulating leader failures, a new faulty leader may be elected at the very end of a blip, causing the effective blip duration to be extended by the timeout duration.

 ## Reproducing Results
-The exact configs and corresponding results for each of our eperiments (and *all* their data points) can be found on branch `overview` in folder `autobahn-artifact/paper-results`.
+The exact configs and corresponding results for each of our eperiments (and *all* their data points) can be found on branch `overview`, respectively in folders `experiment_configs` and `paper-results`.
+To run a specific experiment copy and paste the experiment config into the `fabfile.py` `remote` task.

 For convenience, we summarize here only the key results necessary to validate our claims.
 The respective configs and outputs are found in `autobahn-artifact/reproducing-claims`.